 Most diverse songs

 Bowheads have the greatest number and diversity of songs of all whales and they like to improvise, just like jazz musicians.
-In fact the diversity and variability of their songs is rivalled only by a few species of songbirds!
+In fact the diversity and variability of their songs is rivaled only by a few species of songbirds!

-Recent studies recording bowhead whales singing all winter long under the Arctic ice have revealed they are creative singers.
-Bowhead whales sing loudly from November to April during 24-hour darkness of the polar winter.
-Unlike other whales, bowheads produce lots of different songs each year, their songs are rich with variation; bowhead songs completely change within years and between years.
+Recent studies recording bowhead whales singing all winter long under the Arctic ice have revealed that they are creative singers.
+Bowhead whales sing most frequently from October through April during the near full darkness of the polar winter.
+Unlike other whales, bowheads produce lots of different songs each year and their songs are rich with variation.
+Bowhead songs completely change within years and between years.
 Scientists have identified 184 distinct melodies recorded in one area over a three year period.

 More research is required to further understand the purpose of the singing and reason for the song diversity.
 It is also not known if both males and females sing or, as in humpbacks, it is only the males singing.

 Evolution of whales

 How did whales evolve?

 Looking at a whale’s body and biology, there are plenty of clues that their ancestors lived on land.
-They breathe air and nurse their young with their own milk, they also have paddle-shaped flippers which encase hand bones with five ‘fingers’.
+They breathe air and nurse their young with their own milk, they also have paddle-shaped flippers which encase hand bones with ‘fingers’.
 As embryos, whales have tiny back limbs which disappear before birth.
 Though some whales still have free floating vestigial pelvic bones.

 Hippos are the closest living relatives of whales, but they are not the ancestors of whales.
 Both hippos and whales evolved from four-legged, even-toed, hoofed (ungulate) ancestors that lived on land about 50 million years ago.
-Modern-day ungulates include hippopotamus, giraffe, deer, pig and cow.
+Modern-day ungulates include hippopotamuses, giraffes, deer, pigs, and cows.
 Unlike the hippo’s ancestor, whale ancestors moved to the sea and evolved into swimming creatures over a period of about 8 million years.